 Since World War II, the U.S. national accounts and the SNA have continued to evolve together: BEA actively participated in the 1993 and 2008 revisions of the SNA, and as part of its mission, BEA supports the goal of international harmonization by adopting the SNA guidelines to the extent feasible.
-Since 1993, BEA has incorporated many improvements to the NIPAs and its other economic accounts that have resulted in increased consistency with major SNA guidelines on GDP, investment, and saving.
-14
+Since 1993, BEA has incorporated many improvements to the NIPAs and its other economic accounts that have resulted in increased consistency with major SNA guidelines on GDP, investment, and saving.14

-As a result of these continuous efforts, at the end of 1999, the Commerce Department named the invention and ongoing development of the NIPAs and its marquee measure GDP as "its greatest achievement of the century."
-The following are examples of some of the major changes that have been introduced into the NIPAs to keep them accurate and relevant in the face of a changing economy.
+As a result of these continuous efforts, at the end of 1999, the Commerce Department named the invention and ongoing development of the NIPAs and its marquee measure GDP as "its greatest achievement of the century."15 The following are examples of some of the major changes that have been introduced into the NIPAs to keep them accurate and relevant in the face of a changing economy.

 - In the early 1950s, BEA developed and began to publish inflation-adjusted, or "real," measures of output in response to inflation concerns that had persisted since WWII and in order to assess trends in national productivity and standards of living.
 Later in the same decade, BEA introduced measures of personal income by size and by state in response to similar needs for information on the composition of consumer markets.
 Additionally, BEA introduced quarterly measures of real GNP to meet the need for more timely data that indicated the pace of inflationary or deflationary changes. - In the 1960s, GNP components were benchmarked to BEA's input-output accounts to better integrate the U.S. economic estimates.
-Interest payments to individuals were excluded from GNP to better reflect productive activity. - In the 1970s, BEA introduced economic measures of capital consumption that were valued at replacement cost rather than historical cost to better reflect the depletion of capital assets and to enhance the picture of the Nation's productive capacity. - In the 1980s, BEA significantly expanded its coverage of international trade in services in response to the growing size and diversity of these global transactions. - In the 1990s, BEA introduced more accurate measures of real output and of prices, developed estimates of investments in computer software, instituted the treatment of government purchases of structures, equipment, and software as investment, and incorporated improved measures of high-tech products. - In the early 2000s, BEA introduced improved measures of insurance and banking services, a new treatment of government as a producer of goods and services, and a new, improved format for presenting the NIPAs. - In the late 2000s, BEA updated the classification system for personal consumption expenditures to provide more useful categories for analysis of
+Interest payments to individuals were excluded from GNP to better reflect productive activity. - In the 1970s, BEA introduced economic measures of capital consumption that were valued at replacement cost rather than historical cost to better reflect the depletion of capital assets and to enhance the picture of the Nation's productive capacity. - In the 1980s, BEA significantly expanded its coverage of international trade in services in response to the growing size and diversity of these global transactions. - In the 1990s, BEA introduced more accurate measures of real output and of prices, developed estimates of investments in computer software, instituted the treatment of government purchases of structures, equipment, and software as investment, and incorporated improved measures of high-tech products. - In the early 2000s, BEA introduced improved measures of insurance and banking services, a new treatment of government as a producer of goods and services, and a new, improved format for presenting the NIPAs. - In the late 2000s, BEA updated the classification system for personal consumption expenditures to provide more useful categories for analysis of spending by households and nonprofit institutions serving households.
+BEA also changed the treatment of disasters to better reflect the distinctions between current and capital transactions, and events that directly affect balance sheets.

-14 For more information, see Charles Ian Mead, Karin E. Moses, and Brent R. Moulton, "The NIPAs and the System of National Accounts," Survey 84 (December 2004): 17-32.
+14 For more information, see Stephanie H. McCulla, Karin E. Moses, and Brent R. Moulton, "The National Income and Product Accounts and the System of National Accounts 2008: Comparison and Research Plans," Survey 95 (June 2015).
 For the latest edition of the SNA, see http://unstats.un.org/unsd/nationalaccount/SNA2008.asp